alexjohnj/SACFiles.jl/test/test-files/README.md

 # Test Files

 SAC files used for unit tests.
+Files prefixed with `be` are big endian.
+Everything else is little endian.

 ## `test-hexed-header.sac`